 Watch out for friends who put down your partner.

 If your friend goes as far as bad-mouthing your current lover for no good reason and implying that they would do a better job, be careful!
 This passionate friend probably isn't someone you want to date.
 They have put you on a pedestal and have an unrealistic image of you in their mind.
 Keep your distance.

 7. Whenever you talk, you always seem to have your friend's full attention.

 This one is kind of sad because, ideally, you should always have a friend's full attention when you talk to them!
 However, in this day and age of constant distraction, you'll find that most people aren't listening to everything you say.
 They'll either start periodically checking their phones or daydreaming the moment they get bored with what you're saying.
 People even do this with their own romantic partners.

 On the other hand, if your friend is hanging on your every word, then they probably like you.
 If you always have their full attention, and they even remember little random things that you've said in the past, chances are that they might have a crush on you.

 Now, it is possible that this person is just a really good listener.
 Sometimes you'll run into people like this, who listen to everything you say as if you're the only person in the world.
 If you watch them with other people, though, you'll notice that this is their habit with everyone.

-That's the difference here: A good listener listens to everyone carefully, more or less equally.
+That's the difference here—a good listener listens to everyone carefully and more or less equally.
 A friend who is severely crushing on you will give you more attention than they will anyone else.

-(As a side note, if you do meet someone who really is that good of a listener with everyone, make friends with them immediately.
-They are a rare breed.
-These are also the people who tend to have a lot of influence.)
+If you do meet someone who really is that good of a listener with everyone, make friends with them immediately.
+They are a rare breed!
+These are also the people who tend to have a lot of influence.